1toop/ToopSternal/README.md

 ESP: boxes, names, health, snaplines, skeleton
 Aimbot: FOV, priority distance or crosshair, prediction, sticky
 Movement: WalkSpeed, JumpPower, HipHeight
-Other: Noclip, Fullbright, Anti AFK, hotkeys, tp to waypoints/players (and some new functions from new updates)
+Other: Noclip, Fullbright, hotkeys, tp to waypoints/players (and many new functions from new updates)

 Games supported: